The best restaurants on Queen West

 163 Spadina Ave., 416-260-3444, aloetterestaurant.com

-Three floors up, Alo is the toughest reservation in town.
-But Aloette is a mini-Alo only insofar as the menu will never leave you bored.
-The unfussy but terrifically delicious offerings include lusciously meaty Burgundy snails in a bowl of Puy lentils, greens and a squirt of lemon; and scallop sashimi served on mini-tostadas with crema, diced apple and jalapeño.
-But the real talk of the town is the burger, which receives added oomph from aged beef fat, a top layer of fried cheese and pickled vidalia onions.
+Aloette is a mini-Alo only insofar as the menu will never leave you bored.
+It’s unfussy but terrifically delicious: lusciously meaty Burgundy snails in a bowl of Puy lentils, greens and a squirt of lemon; scallop sashimi served on mini-tostadas with crema, diced apple and jalapeño; pulled lamb shoulder, crispy, fatty and tender, tossed in a salad of Israeli couscous, slices of orange, chili, ras el hanout, yogurt dressing, and leaves of mint and basil.
+The talk of the town, however, is the burger, topped with fried cheese and pickled vidalia onions, the bun house-made, the side of fries double-crisped.

 60 Sudbury St., 416-586-1188, bacchanal.ca